simpleanalytics/docs/_docs/36_legal/01_privacy.md

 last_modified_at: 2024-08-08
 ---

-At Simple Analytics, our mission is to make web analytics **intuitive, ethical, and privacy-friendly**.
-We empower private and public organizations of all sizes with straightforward and actionable insights on traffic and user behavior, easing compliance burdens and helping build trust with customers and visitors.
+At Simple Analytics, our mission is to make web analytics intuitive, ethical, and privacy-friendly.
+We empower organizations of all sizes with straightforward and actionable insights into their website traffic while easing compliance burdens and helping build trust with customers and visitors.

 Privacy is not an afterthought; it is **the cornerstone of what we do**.
 Here are the steps we take to ensure data is treated ethically and in compliance with privacy legislation.